-- Salt: same issues as vinegar and is toxic to many of the surrounding plants
+- Salt: has the same issues as vinegar and is toxic to many of the surrounding plants

-- Tarps: can be used with other methods to control knotweed and other invasives, but require smooth ground or addition of material to ensure a close-fitting cover.
-Generally takes several years to completely eradicate
+- Tarping: can be used with other methods to control knotweed and other invasives, but requires smooth ground or addition of material to ensure a close-fitting cover.
+Generally takes several years to be completely effective

-- Mowing: can be part of solution, but takes years to eliminate
+- Mowing: in some situations it can be used on its own or as part of other treatments, but takes years to be completely effective

 The active ingredient in Roundup® and many other brands of herbicides.